 - 2015: Teaching Innovation grant from the University of Glasgow Chancellor's Fund for setting up online summer courses in Greek and Latin.'

 I am happy to supervise all projects concerned with historiography.
 I am also open for projects on other text genres if they are concerned with moral concepts, didacticism, or narratology, as well as for more historically focused projects on the Classical and Hellenistic periods.
-I am currently supervising a PhD on the philosophical foundations for the concept of universal history and an MRes on perceptions of fortune/tyche in the time of the Second Sophistic.
+I am currently supervising a PhD on the philosophical foundations for the concept of universal history and MRes on combat trauma in Roman poetry.

 I have supervised undergraduate dissertations on various ancient historiographers, both Greek and Roman, as well as on, among other topics, the Roman conquest of Greece, the use of Alexander the Great by Roman Republican statesmen, the concept of hybris is tragedy and historiography, and the development of the Greek perfect aspect from Classical to Hellenistic times.

 I am Postgraduate Convener for Classics and convene both the MLitt in Classics and the MLitt in Ancient Cultures, which is a collaboration between Classics, Archaeology, Egyptology, Celtic, and Theology.
 I teach postgraduate courses on Thucydides and on Greek political thought.

 At Honours level, I teach two Greek courses: ‘Greek Historiography’ and ‘Greek Oratory’.
 In addition, I teach four Classical Civilisation courses: ‘The Invention of History’, ‘Athenian Democracy: Model or Mob-rule?’, ‘Myths, Fictions, and Histories of Alexander the Great’, and ‘Homer and his Readers’ (this last course is co-taught with Prof. Matthew Fox).